Toyama City Tram Line

-Since 2010, the tram accepts the Ecomyca and passca smart cards for fare payment.
+Since 2010, the tram accepts the ecomyca and passca smart cards for fare payment.
+Fares can also be paid with Nationwide Mutual Usage Service IC cards or cash (for ¥20 more per ride).

 Since March 21, 2020, with the completion of a north south tram link across Toyama Railway Station, Toyama City Tram services through operate with the Toyama Chihō Railway Toyamakō Line.